University of Nigeria: Library

 The University of Nigeria, Nsukka Libraries consist of the Nnamdi Azikiwe Library, the Enugu Campus Main Library and the Medical Library located at the College of Medicine, University of Nigeria Teaching Hospital, Ituku-Ozalla.
 On 8 March 2009, the multi-complex Nnamdi Azikiwe Library of University of Nigeria, Nsukka was officially opened by the then minister of Education, Dr Sam Egwu.
 The library has embraced information technology to provide an effective library service to users and this was why it was one of the three leading academic libraries in Nigeria where TINLIB software was introduced in the 90s.
 After so many failed attempts to automate the library using a well robust integrated library management software, the library finally settled for KOHA Integrated library management software to automate its activities.
 The library collection is unique because it contains an Africana section that houses rare books such as Biafrana and Achebeana.
 It has a total holding of 350,000 book titles and about 5000 serials titles.

-Alumni and faculty

-University of Nigeria Nsukka alumni are made up of several eminent Nigerians, including some past and present state governors, senators, ministers, and commissioners in Nigeria and a few other African countries.
-The University also boasts of some of the best academics, actors, artists and business people within and outside of Nigeria.